mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 ## Cloudflare Workers

-As mentioned above, there's quite a few providers to pick from when you want to run WASM on the edge these days – among others, [Vercel](https://vercel.com/docs/concepts/functions/edge-functions/wasm), [Netlify](https://docs.netlify.com/edge-functions/overview/), [Fastly](https://developer.fastly.com/learning/compute/), and
+As mentioned above, there are quite a few providers to pick from when you want to run WASM on the edge these days – among others, [Vercel](https://vercel.com/docs/concepts/functions/edge-functions/wasm), [Netlify](https://docs.netlify.com/edge-functions/overview/), [Fastly](https://developer.fastly.com/learning/compute/), and